Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 1 (17/01/2025) - CRUD Operations using JDBC

 Task 2 (18/01/2025) - JDBC based CRUD operations in JSP and Servlets

+Task3: (20/01/2025) - Excel data can be read, write to CSV and stored in a database.